 Despite that, I’m still not sure if it was worth turning something personally sacred into a cash cow.

-From Passion Into Business
+From Passion to Job

 People often think about turning their passions into business opportunities.
 The primary argument against FIRE is the ideal that work shouldn’t feel like soul-sucking labor.
 Work should provide us with personal fulfillment.
 But what if it’s not about finding work you’re passionate about, but rather, simply finding anything you’re passionate about?